Tarsiciosh/EssentialFeed/NOTES.md

 [move...] only the change in the project
 [remove feed...]
 - now we have a ui composer that will instaciate the whole object graph
+- the idea now is to probe that the loading operation is cancelled (it is already cancelled when going back)
+- in CommentsUIIntegrationTests:
+T) test_deinit_cancelsRunningRequest
+var cancelCallCount = 0

+var sut: ListViewController? = CommentsUIComposer.commentsCompsedWith(commmentsLoader: {
+    PassthroughSubject<[ImageComment], Error>()
+        .handleEvents(receiveCancel: {
+            cancelCallCount += 1
+        }).eraseToAnyPublisher()
+})

+sut?.loadViewIfNeeded()
+weak var weakSUT = sut (after TF)

+XCTAssertEqual(cancelCallCount, 1)

+sut = nil

+XCTAssertNil(weakSUT) (after TF)
+XCTAssertEqual(cancelCallCount, 1)
+- TF -> add code to confirm that the instance is deallocated TF
+- this means that some global state is holding a reference
+- but it is deallocated by the time the track for memory leak test is excuted, it could be an autorelease issue
+- set a breakpoint in the last assertion (autorelease pool holding a reference to it)
+- all the things in an autorealease pool will liberate the objects in the next cycle when the test finishes
+- if we want to control the autorelease lifetime we can create our own autoreleasepool autoreleasepool { sut = ... } TS
+[proves..]
 -
 ```